-In October of 2012, two very entrepreneurial brothers set out on an adventure to build a company that would be able to support themselves and a growing Wills Point TX community all the while building a brand that would help move the infrastructure materials of our great country.
+In October of 2012, two entrepreneurial brothers set out on an adventure to build a company that would support their families and the growing Wills Point, Texas community while building a brand that would positively affect the infrastructure materials of our great country.

-Brazos first got its name not because we are on the Brazos river or even in Brazos County, it took on the name Brazos simply because we needed a sign to get our licenses to built trailers and low and behold we had an old sign off of a bingo hall in Brazos County.
-So, there it was settled Brazos Trailers would be our name.
-It has made a great conversation topic over the years but also gives us a chance to remember the good ol’ days.
+The Brazos name originates out of necessity.
+The company needed a sign for licensing purposes to get trailer production going and the owners, Chris and Nathan, had an old sign from a bingo hall in Brazos County.
+So, it was settled Brazos Trailers would be the name.
+It has made a great conversation topic over the years but also gives the owners a chance to remember the good ol’ days.

 Piece by Piece